Welcome Fall 2016

 Click here to find our Weeks of Welcome brochure and information on special programs, tours, and events

-Click here for more information on the STEM OPT Regulations
+Click here for more information on FSU’s Seminole Sensation Week events

 The Center for Global Engagement’s weekly newsletter is designed to provide you with announcements and important information about our upcoming events.
 Sign up now to have it delivered directly to your inbox each week and visit our archive page to see past newsletters.

 2016 Global Citizen Award Recipients Announced

 The Global Citizen Award recognizes outstanding students who exemplify global citizenship.
 Through their intercultural engagement, both at home and internationally, this year’s Global Citizen Award recipients have built relationships across cultures and fostered global awareness and mutual understanding on the FSU campus.

 Students were nominated by faculty, staff, or their peers and selected by a panel of judges.
 Congratulations to our recipients (pictured L to R above) Jesse Smith-Appleson, Marcella Cavallaro, and Ye Wang.